Greenbaum-Lab/noa_project/README.md

 5. Filter SNPs by the threshold, and compute a new genotype error based on the SNPS left with a single poisson distribution.
 6. Filter samples with >34% missing data.
 7. Assign a "ref" allele for every SNP and generate 012 matrix
-8. Compute f_mu_matrix (f_mu score EQ 4 in https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1461426/ )
+8. Compute f_mu_matrix - EQ 4 in https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1461426/
 9. Compute weighted f_mu score - Gili's score from https://academic.oup.com/genetics/article/202/4/1299/5930174?login=false

+* If Repeats file is missing, we skip steps 2-5 and use the output from step 1 from step 6.
 ### Output files
 All outputs will be find in the output directory provided with -o.